Zersetzung

 Erich Honecker's succession to Walter Ulbricht as First Secretary of the Socialist Unity Party of Germany (SED) in May 1971 saw an evolution of "operational procedures" (Operative Vorgänge) conducted by Stasi away from the overt terror of the Ulbricht era towards what came to be known as Zersetzung ("Anwendung von Maßnahmen der Zersetzung"), which was formalized by Directive No. 1/76 on the Development and Revision of Operational Procedures in January 1976.
 The Stasi used operational psychology and its extensive network of between 170,000 and over 500,000 informal collaborators (inoffizielle Mitarbeiter) to launch personalized psychological attacks against targets to damage their mental health and lower chances of a "hostile action" against the state.
 Among the collaborators were youths as young as 14 years of age.

-The use of Zersetzung is well documented due to Stasi files published after the Berlin wall fell, with several thousands or up to 10,000 individuals estimated to have become victims, 5,000 of whom sustained irreversible damage.
+The use of Zersetzung is well documented due to Stasi files published after the Berlin Wall fell.
+The exact number of victims is hard to ascertain due to the proliferation of other forms of abuse which people were also targeted with.
+The International Rehabilitation Council for Torture Victims states that there are between 300,000 and 500,000 victims of the Stasi's use of Zersetzung, direct physical torture and gross human rights violations.
+Considering Zersetzung by itself, the historian Mike Dennis estimates that in the years 1985-88 there were between 4,500-5,000 'Operational Cases' opened against different people each year.

 Special pensions for restitution have been created for Zersetzung victims.